hlambson/Portfolio/README.md

 # Portfolio
-Samples of Code for Job Applications
+Code Samples for Job Applications.
+All code is written in C++

 Code taken from programs written for Data Structures class and Algorithms class.